Animal and Plant Health Inspection Service: History

 APHIS was created in 1972 by Secretary's Memorandum No. 1769.

-The origins of the agency predate creation of USDA, to 1854 when the Office of Entomologist, Agricultural Section, U.S. Patent Office was created.
+The origins of the agency predate creation of the USDA, to 1854 when the Office of Entomologist, Agricultural Section, U.S. Patent Office was created.
 It was the first of three agencies that eventually were merged to form APHIS.
 In 1881, a Cattle Commission was created in the Department of the Treasury that three years later was transferred to USDA.
 Plant quarantine functions followed in 1912 when USDA's Federal Horticultural Board was created.
 Between the 1880s and 1930s, these evolved into the USDA Bureaus of Entomology, of Animal Industry, and of Plant Quarantine, respectively.

 In 1953, those three bureaus were made into the new Agricultural Research Service.
 In 1971, the animal and plant regulatory functions were separated from ARS to create a new entity known as Animal and Plant Health Services.
 In 1972, the meat and poultry inspection divisions of the Consumer and Marketing Service (later known as the Agricultural Marketing Service) were added to APHS, thus creating the contemporary APHIS.

 In 2003, many APHIS agricultural border inspectors were transferred to U.S. Customs and Border Protection, a unit of the newly created U.S. Department of Homeland Security.

 APHIS is the primary agency responsible for responding to animal and plant disease(s) and pest emergencies as well as to other emergencies as set forth by the National Response Plan (NRP) completed in 2005 (APHIS Strategic Plan 2003–2008).

 APHIS celebrated its 50th anniversary on April 2, 2022.